msaini26/safety-first-gracehacks/README.md

 Starting off with a steep learning curve, we are proud of the final implementation of our safety map and the empowerment feature that we successfully embedded in our webpage; the process was difficult yet rewarding.
 Although modifying minor design details and image cohesion was tedious, we are proud of what we achieved!

 ## What we learned
 Parna learned how to start an HTML project from scratch.
 Managing time properly and breaking down a large project into smaller parts is also something that she learned is beneficial when beginning to hack.
 Embedding APIs and other software involved a learning curve but it helped make our project more versatile.
-- begin html project
-- defining project scope
-- breaking down project into parts
-- embed other software/apis
+This was Mansi's first time learning how to integrate the Google Maps API by dropping pinpoints on crucial locations and labeling them accordingly based on their location.
+She learned the importance of defining a clear project scope and defining its respective components ahead of time before diving straight into the development process.

 ## What's next for Safety First